 28-10-3.1.
-Full-service gasoline stations; decal display; service to person with a disability.
+Full-service gasoline stations; decal display; service to individuals with disabilities.

-- A. The governor's commission on disability shall design and produce a decal for display in full-service gasoline stations signifying that the gasoline station will provide gasoline pumping, window washing, fluid checks and other services provided at its full-service island to any properly permitted or certified driver with a disability at a self-service island. - B. Any full-service gasoline station providing the services described in Subsection A of this section may request and shall receive the decal upon application to the governor's commission on disability. - C. No gasoline station shall display the decal issued by the governor's commission on disability unless it provides full service to any driver with a disability at a self-service island. - D. A gasoline station owner or operator who displays a decal signifying that the station will provide additional services to drivers with a disability at a self-service island and who fails to provide that service shall be subject to revocation of the decal for display according to this section.
+- A. The governor's commission on disability shall design and produce a decal for display in full-service gasoline stations signifying that the gasoline station will provide gasoline pumping, window washing, fluid checks and other services provided at its full-service island to any properly permitted or certified disabled driver at a self-service island. - B. Any full-service gasoline station providing the services described in Subsection A of this section may request and shall receive the decal upon application to the governor's commission on disability. - C. No gasoline station shall display the decal issued by the governor's commission on disability unless it provides full service to any disabled driver at a self-service island.

+D. Any gasoline station owner or operator who displays a decal signifying that the station will provide additional services to disabled drivers at a self-service island and who fails to provide that service shall be subject to revocation of their decal for display according to this section.